BEER BOTTLES, CASES, CARTONS

-An example of a "Swinging Top" for a Bavarian bottle is shown in the side bar.
+An example of a "Swinging Top" bottle for Bavarian is shown in the upper part of the side bar.
 Still, such brackets weren't always a reliable method to contain beer bottle tops.
 What made bottles more popular to use for beer was the introduction of pasteurization in the 1870s.
 This stabilized the beer preventing it from continued fermentation, which made the beer in bottles less explosive and eliminated the cloudiness that would otherwise occur.
-Nearly all beer bottles made before Prohibition were normally embossed with the name of the brewer, its city and state.
+Nearly all beer bottles made before Prohibition were embossed with the name of the brewer, its city and state.
 This allowed the bottles to be returned to that brewer so they could be reused.
 It also didn't require the use of labels, which weren't more commonly used until the late 1800s and early 1900s.

 PRE-PROHIBITION BEER CRATES